Dren Abazi

-Dren Abazi (born 13 February 1985) is a Kosovar singer, songwriter and producer who predominately sings in Albanian.
+Dren Abazi (born 13 February 1985) is a Kosovan singer, songwriter and producer.
 He is the founder and leader of Zig Zag Orchestra, a popular band in Kosovo, Albania, and other Balkan countries.

 Biography

 Dren Abazi was born in Pristina, at the time in the Socialist Autonomous Province of Kosovo.
 Although he made his debut at a very young age, as a guitar player for different local rock bands, he gained public and media attention and made his breakthrough after creating his own band Zig Zag Orchestra in 2008.
 He rose to fame quickly in 2011 after composing and performing "Ti dhe Une" a duet with Albanian female singer Anjeza Shahini, the song quickly became a hit in Albania and was chosen as the song of the year by national Albanian TV Top Channel.

 In 2014 his song "Naten" became a part of the soundtrack for Let's Be Cops, which starred Andy Garcia and Nina Dobrev.
 In addition, the song is part of the album Afterparty, released in 2012 won the National Prize KULT in Tirana, Albania, for the best Albanian album of the year.